8ta4/say/README.md

 1. Click `DISABLE HIDEAWAY`.

 > Does this tool keep a record of the audio?
-(Planned)

 Nope, `say` doesn't store any audio after it's transcribed.